 There are many different sources glucans are derived from.
 Glucan derivatives are contingent upon what natural resources the country has.
 Most popular are yeast, mushrooms, grains, seaweed.
 (Glucans can be isolated from almost every species of yeast.
 Wikipedia shows that 1,500 are currently described).
-With all these different sources you must be careful on which one you choose.

 Dr. Vaclav Vetvicka, Ph.D.

 Dr. Vetvicka has more than 20 years of research, 200 peer-reviewed publications, seven books, and five international patents.
 Dr. Vaclav Vetvicka is the world’s leading researchers on beta glucan and s member of the American Association of Immunologists.
 He is currently the head of the pathology department at the University of Louisville and researcher at the James Graham Brown Cancer Center.
 Dr. Vetvicka research and books are mostly focused on the topics of the immune system, cancer, and beta glucan.

 Beta glucan used to treat cancer, other diseases